myarichuk/prometheus-net.Contrib.MongoDb/README.md

 ### Open Cursor Document Count (`mongodb_client_cursor_document_count`)

-Summary metric that measures the document count fetched by a cursor.
+Summary metric that measures the document count fetched by a cursor (sum by operationId to get total per cursor).

-- Labels: `target_collection`, `target_db`
+- Labels: `operationId`, `target_collection`, `target_db`

+> **Note:** In MongoDB, a single operation can be broken into multiple operations that can be grouped by `operationId` (for example find -> getMore that fetch query results in "pages", multiple bulkWrites, etc)

 ### Command Errors (`mongodb_client_command_errors_total`)